 Truck drivers often use illegal drugs because they’re under pressure to drive long distances in the shortest time possible, and so they turn to drugs to push themselves.

 Drivers under the influence of drugs are very dangerous simply because of their size and speed.

 Penalties for breaking traffic laws include fines, disqualification from holding or applying for a licence, licence cancellation, refusal or suspension.
 You may be fined, disqualified from driving or even imprisoned for a very serious offence like drunk driving.
 (NSW Transport Roads and Maritime Service, Heavy Vehicle Driver Handbook 2012, p.112)

 In imposing the penalty, courts will consider the following factors:

 - Whether the violation is a first or subsequent offence;

 - Whether the driver has had another major traffic violation within the last five years.

 Under Section 10, of the Crimes Sentencing Procedure Act, courts are given the discretion whether to record a conviction or not.
-It will be to the great advantage of the driver if the court will not record a conviction because he will not be disqualified from driving.
+It will be to the great advantage of the driver if the court does not record a conviction because he will not be disqualified from driving.

 How to avoid

 It is always a good practice to wait for at least 18 hours after a heavy drinking night to drive again.
-This is because it is only after 18 hours after a heavy drink that your blood alcohol concentration (BAC) level will be back to zero.
+This is because it is only 18 hours after a heavy drink that your blood alcohol concentration (BAC) level will be back to zero.